Combat Vehicles Research and Development Establishment

 Combat Vehicles Research and Development Establishment (CVRDE) is a laboratory of the Defence Research and Development Organisation (DRDO).
 Located at Avadi, in Chennai, India.
-It is the main DRDO lab involved in the development of Armoured fighting vehicles, Tanks, Automotive electronics and many other.
+It is the main DRDO lab involved in the development of armoured fighting vehicles, Tanks, Automotive electronics and many other.

 History

 After the Independence of India, the Chief Inspectorate of Mechanical Transport Establishment (MTE), which was previously located in Chaklala, Pakistan, was moved to Ahmednagar.
 It was later renamed as Vehicle Research & Development Establishment (VRDE), Ahmednagar.

 In 1965, the Heavy Vehicles Factory under the Ordnance Factory Board was set up at Avadi to manufacture Vijayanta Tanks.
 A detachment of VRDE was established there to provide R&D support.
 In March 1976, the VRDE detachment at Avadi was split off from VRDE and re-designated as Combat Vehicles Research & Development Establishment (CVRDE), as an independent DRDO laboratory responsible for Research & Development of Armoured Fighting Vehicles.

+During CVRDE's Golden Jubilee in 2024, it was noted by Indian government officials that CVRDE should lend a greater focus on innovation emerging trends in the overall defence industry.

 Areas of Work

 CVRDE has been tasked with the design, development and testing of tracked combat vehicles and specialized tracked vehicles.
 It has also designed certain aircraft subsystems, mainly related to the engine and hydraulics.
 Like many DRDO labs, it also develops civilian technologies based on spin-offs of the defence related products developed by it.
 It has recently started developing Unmanned Ground Vehicles of the tracked category.